theriex/membic/src/client/iTunesMac/README.txt

 --------------------

 Core script files:
-  - WDYDFunExport:
+  - FGFwebExport:
     Copy source songs for any playlist to another directory.
-  - WDYDFunPlaylist:
+  - FGFwebPlaylist:
     Upload ratings for songs in the list, Create/Update/Merge a playlist from specified keywords and rating level.
-  - WDYDFunReview:
+  - FGFwebReview:
     Keywords, comments, and star rating for current track

 Supporting script files: